sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ### 15. Does lower usage duration lead to churn?

-**Key Finding:** Customers in the low-usage segment had the highest churn rate, while high-usage customers has the lower churn rate.
+**Key Finding:** Customers in the low-usage segment had the highest churn rate, while high-usage customers have the lower churn rate.

 **Business Insight:** Product engagement is one of the strongest predictors of retention.
 Customers who stop using the platform are far more likely to leave.